Esterka: Legend

 The first account of Esterka can be found in scripts of the 15th-century Polish chronicler Jan Długosz and recorded again, a century later, by the famous Jewish chronicler David Gans, who even maintained that Esterka was married to the king.
 Gans wrote:

-"Casimir, the king of Poland, took for himself a concubine - a young Jewess named Esther.
-Of all the maidens of the land, none compared to her beauty.
-She was his wife for many years.
-For her sake, the king extended many privileges to the Jews of his kingdom.
-She persuaded the king to issue documents of freedom and beneficence."

 According to the legend, Esterka was the daughter of a poor tailor from Opoczno named Rafael.
 Her beauty and intelligence were legendary.
 She was later installed in the royal palace of Lobzovo near Krakow.

 Esterka was said to have played a significant role in Casimir's life.
 In the legend, she performed as a King's adviser in support of various initiatives: free trade, building stone cities, tolerance to representatives of different religious faiths and support of cultural development.
 Casimir was loyal to the Jews and encouraged them.
 For many years, Krakow was the home of one of the most important Jewish communities in Europe.
 He was called The Great King for his intelligence and bright vision, which helped him to increase the size and wealth of Poland.
 During the years of the Black Death Esterka's influence helped to prevent the murder of many Polish Jews who were scapegoated for the disease.